rish-16/Hringhorni/README.md

 my_grid.random_spawn(n_cells=30) # default is 10
 ```

-You can even specify the points on the grid you want live cells at.
+You can even specify t points on the grid you want live cells at.
 Follow this diagram for reference:

 <img src="./assets/indexing.jpg" width=300>